 If a dynamic library can be unloaded, it should call CRYPTO_free_ex_index() when this is done.
 This will replace the callbacks with no-ops so that applications don't crash.
 Any existing exdata will be leaked.

 To set or get the exdata on an object, the appropriate type-specific routine must be used.
 This is because the containing structure is opaque and the CRYPTO_EX_DATA field is not accessible.
 In both API's, the idx parameter should be an already-created index value.

 When setting exdata, the pointer specified with a particular index is saved, and returned on a subsequent "get" call.
-If the application is going to release the data, it must make sure to set a NULL value at the index, to avoid likely double-free crash.
+If the application is going to release the data, it must make sure to set a NULL value at the index, to avoid likely double-free crashes.

 The function CRYPTO_free_ex_data is used to free all exdata attached to a structure.
 The appropriate type-specific routine must be used.
 The class_index identifies the structure type, the obj is be the pointer to the actual structure, and r is a pointer to the structure's exdata field.

 This section describes how the callback functions are used.
 Applications that are defining their own exdata using CYPRTO_EX_INDEX_APP must call them as described here.

 When a structure is initially allocated (such as RSA_new()) then the new_func() is called for every defined index.
 There is no requirement that the entire parent, or containing, structure has been set up.
 The new_func() is typically used only to allocate memory to store the exdata, and perhaps an "initialized" flag within that memory.
 The exdata value should be set by calling CRYPTO_set_ex_data().

 When a structure is free'd (such as SSL_CTX_free()) then the free_func() is called for every defined index.
 Again, the state of the parent structure is not guaranteed.
 The free_func() may be called with a NULL pointer.